 Sleep apnea is known to affect about 9% of women and 24% of men, but there’s a bigger concern: Up to 80% of all cases of moderate or severe sleep apnea go undiagnosed, putting many people at risk for serious problems like high blood pressure and heart arrhythmias.
 Vikas Sayal, MD, FCCP, at Pulmonology Group LLC Lung Specialist provides the equipment for a home sleep study, which detects sleep apnea, so you can get treatment and stay healthy.
-To schedule an appointment, call the office in Henderson, Nevada, or book an appointment online.
+To schedule an appointment, call the office in Henderson, Nevada, or Kingman, Arizona.
+You can also book an appointment online.

 When you have sleep apnea, you stop breathing for 10 seconds or longer while you sleep.
 These apnea episodes occur repeatedly, ranging from five times an hour in the mildest cases to 30 times or more an hour in severe cases.

 As you sleep, the muscles that support the soft tissues in your mouth relax.
 This allows your tongue, soft palate, and uvula to fall toward the back of your throat, covering the airway where your mouth and nose meet.

 When the airway is partially covered by soft tissues, the air you breathe in makes them vibrate, which causes snoring.
 However, when it’s completely covered, air can’t get through to your lungs, and you have an apnea episode.

 Without air, oxygen levels in your blood rapidly drop.
 This alerts your brain, which wakes you up so that you begin to breathe again.
 However, you don’t usually come to full consciousness, so you’re not aware that you have sleep apnea.